korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Let's say we're interested in building a computer, and we want to assemble it.
 All the parts are manufacturer's products, which we have to buy, and assemble, to sell our final product, the personal computer.
-Next, we'll look at a class diagram of some computer products, or computer parts.
+Next, we'll look at a class diagram of some computer products or computer parts.

 ![image01](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/images/image01.png?raw=true)